 Over time, you'll also have the opportunity to keep in touch with me.
 And if you don't want to hear from me again, it's OK too.
 I'll give you advice along the way and you'll have real life access to me even after the training is completed.

 If you have any questions about this, please contact me.

-This workshop is presented by one of the premier Certified Scrum Trainers in the world.
-If you are interested in hosting a private or public workshop, please contact us and we'll see if it we can make it happen anywhere in the world!
+If you are interested in hosting a private or public workshop, please contact him and we'll see if we can make it happen together anywhere in the world!